Understanding Financial Aid

 Financial Aid Presentations

-Our Student Aid & Financial Literacy team offers several helpful presentations to students and their families when they visit us on WPI’s open house days we also have some helpful information in our Financial Aid Quick Reference sheet.
+Our Financial Aid team offers several helpful presentations to students and their families when they visit us on WPI’s open house days.

-in pdf format in case you need links and other references from the presentation
+Below is an Accepted Students Day presentation in PDF format in case you need links and other references from the presentation.

 Independent/Dependent Student Status